UNIONS: The impact of systematic errors on weak-lensing peak counts: Weak-lensing peak counts

-We model the peak function with the \texttt{MassiveNuS} $N$-body and ray-tracing simulations \citep{Liu_2018}.
-In these simulations the matter density parameter $\Omega_\textrm{m}$, the primordial power-spectrum normalisation amplitude $A_\textrm{s}$, and the total mass of neutrinos $M_\nu = \sum m_\nu$ are varied.
-See Sect.~\ref{sec:simu} for more details.

-We construct a likelihood function as follows.
-First, the theoretical model is obtained by numerically computing the peak function for each simulated parameter combination.
-These functions are then interpolated to arbitrary parameters within the parameter boundaries using a Gaussian process.
-The covariance matrix is computed from the variations of realisations at the fiducial model and is thus assumed to be parameter-independent.
-As explained in the previous section, for the data, the peaks are computed as the mean of the peaks on 13 mask-free patches, thus the re-scaling factor of the covariance when we infer parameters from the data is $1/13$.
-The likelihood is taken as a multi-variate Gaussian.
-As prior on the parameters, we use a flat prior for the 3 parameters: $M_\nu \in [0.06, 0.62]$, $\Omega_\text{m} \in [0.18, 0.42]$ and $A_\text{s} \in [1.29, 2.91]\times 10^9$.
+We modeled the peak function with the \texttt{MassiveNuS} $N$-body and ray-tracing simulations \citep{Liu_2018}.
+In these simulations the matter density parameter, $\Omega_\textrm{m}$, the primordial power-spectrum normalization amplitude, $A_\textrm{s}$, and the total mass of neutrinos, $M_\nu = \sum m_\nu$, were varied (see Sect.~\ref{sec:simu} for more details).
+We constructed a likelihood function as follows.
+First, the theoretical model was obtained by numerically computing the peak function for each simulated parameter combination.
+These functions were then interpolated to arbitrary parameters within the parameter boundaries using a Gaussian process.
+The error of prediction was always below the CFIS statistical error and on the order of a few per cent.
+The covariance matrix was computed from the variations of realizations at the fiducial model and is thus assumed to be parameter-independent.
+As explained in the previous section, for the data, the peaks were computed as the mean of the peaks on 13 mask-free patches; thus, the re-scaling factor of the covariance when we infer parameters from the data is $1/13$.
+The likelihood was taken as a multivariate Gaussian as a function of the data vector.
+As prior on the parameters, we used a flat prior for the three parameters: $M_\nu \in [0.06, 0.62]$, $\Omega_\text{m} \in [0.18, 0.42]$ and $A_\text{s} \in [1.29, 2.91]\times 10^9$.
 The prior of $\Omega_\text{m}$ and $A_\text{s}$ are the bounds of the simulation.
-For $M_\nu$, $0.06$ is the minimum from oscillation experiments and $0.62$ is the upper bound of the simulations.
-We explore the posterior distribution with Monte-Carlo Markov Chain (MCMC) sampling using the python package \texttt{emcee}.
-Specifically, we employ 250 walkers initialised in a tiny Gaussian ball of radius $10^{-3}$ around the fiducial cosmology $[M_\nu, \Omega_\textrm{m}, 10^9 \times A_\textrm{s}] = [0.1, 0.3, 2.1]$ and estimate the posteriors using 6500 sampling steps and 200 burn-in steps.
+For $M_\nu$, $0.06$ is the minimum from oscillation experiments \citep{ParticleDataGroup:2016lqr} and $0.62$ is the upper bound of the simulations.
+We explored the posterior distribution with Monte Carlo Markov chain (MCMC) sampling using the python package \texttt{emcee}.
+Specifically, we employed 250 walkers initialized in a tiny Gaussian ball of radius $10^{-3}$ around the fiducial cosmology $[M_\nu, \Omega_\textrm{m}, 10^9 \times A_\textrm{s}] = [0.1, 0.3, 2.1]$ and estimated the posteriors using 6500 sampling steps and 200 burn-in steps.